 A prefeasibility study for the project was published in March 2015.
 It indicated that the project now stands out as one of the very few advanced heavy REE projects globally, and the only one that can produce more than 200 tonnes per year of dysprosium oxide for at least 20 years, with a capital investment of under US$400 million.

 Prefeasibility conclusions are supported by very extensive drilling, sampling, process test work and REE consumer discussions.
 The PFS and economic assessment is based on conventional open pit mining at an average annual rate of 1.18 million tonnes and a grade of 59 percent total rare earth oxides, constrained to provide a 20-year mine life.
-Ore is processed via a simple flowsheet, comprising crushing, grinding, magnetic separation, sulphuric acid leaching, and precipitation of a purified, mixed REE-oxalate, which is calcined to form a mixed rare earth oxide product.
+Ore will be processed via a simple flowsheet, comprising crushing, grinding, magnetic separation, sulphuric acid leaching, and precipitation of a purified, mixed REE-oxalate, which is calcined to form a mixed rare earth oxide product.
 An average annual REO output of 5,120 tonnes is forecast.
-The PFS model provides for REE separation to individual saleable oxides by an external partner on a commercial basis
+The PFS model provides for REE separation to individual saleable oxides by an external partner on a commercial basis.

 Based on current prices, 23 percent by volume and 74 percent by value of the REE output shall be supplied to the permanent magnet industry.
 Dysprosium, which is consumed in high temperature magnets in the automotive, wind energy and engineering sectors, is the largest revenue contributor at 42 percent.